 What constitutes business mileage?

-It includes miles driven to visit clients or to attend business meetings.
+Business miles includes miles driven to visit clients or to attend business meetings.
 It does NOT include commuting miles driven from your home to the office.
 If you drive directly from your home to your client, you must subtract out the base commuting miles from your office first in order to qualify it as miles driven.

-Actual mileage method
+Standard mileage rate method

 Can I deduct my entire car for advertising?